 During Risk-on environments stocks and commodities are the best asset class.
 This environment is carried by expanding corporate earnings, optimistic economic outlook, and accommodative central bank policies.
 During risk-off environments, bonds (under certain conditions) and cash are the best asset classes since there are widespread corporate earnings downgrades, contracting or slowing economic data and uncertain central bank policy.
 During risk-on periods:

-MacroVar models analyze momentum, trends, and potential inflection points to time trading ideas correctly.
-Moreover, other factors like market flows through ETF Fund Flows, COT reports, Implied Volatility are also analyzed by MacroVar models.
+MacroVar models analyse momentum, trends, and potential inflection points to time trading ideas correctly.
+Moreover, other factors like market flows through ETF Fund Flows, COT reports, Implied Volatility are also analysed by MacroVar models.
 Risk Management

 Investors should always keep in mind the fundamental principle: In good times (that is when we make money from a trade) they should seek take more risk (let the profits run), while in bad times (when losing money) they should cut their losses short.